andreas-maniotis/trivium/README.md

 *IMPORTANT NOTE*:  The `list` command has no arity.
-Hence it is excluded from the rule of incomplete expressions.
+Hence it is excluded from the rule on incomplete expressions.
 We give an example:

 The expression `((list 1 2 3) 4)` does not evaluate to (1 2 3 4).
 Instead the evaluation leads to  the evaluation
 ```
     Eval[ (( list 1 2 3) 4) ] = Eval[ (1 2 3) 4 ] = *undefined*.
 ```

+The command `lt::list<n>` with n!=0,  which can be read as "build a list with exactly n elements", does of course have an arity, which is `n`.
+Thus `lt::list<n>` is not excluded from the rule on incomplete expressions.

 ### Rule on Nested Expressions: